canonical/microcloud/doc/tutorial/index.md

 (tutorial)=
 # Get started with MicroCloud

 MicroCloud is quick to set up.
 Once initialized, you can start using MicroCloud in the same way as a regular LXD cluster.
-The tutorials in this section provide you with an introduction to MicroCloud concepts and use, including its installation and initialization.
+The tutorials in this section provide you with an introduction to MicroCloud concepts and use, including its installation and initialization, and use of its graphical UI.

 A production MicroCloud should use at least three physical machines as cluster members.
 However, when first learning about MicroCloud, it's common to only have a single machine available.
 Thus, we offer two approaches for learning about MicroCloud that both use one physical machine: